 Option 2: Portable Bassinets

-- Some elevate child off the ground
+- Elevate baby off the ground

 - Not suitable for older babies or toddlers

 - Don’t fit well in small tents

 - Have to lift baby in/out of it for nighttime feedings

 Get this if: You have a crawling baby and want to use it outdoors during the day too

 Once you child starts walking (but is still too young to understand the concept of danger!), these are great for camping.
 The larger ones double as play pens.
 You’ll be able to put your child down without worrying that she’ll run off or start eating a bunch of mud (though that would probably boost immunity!).
 If you have a smaller tent, then many portable play pens won’t fit inside.

 - Good for older children too

 - Crawling/walking babies can’t get out